music-practice-tools/youtube-current-time/README.md

 Note the bookmark will reload the videos on a page so the players reset to the start

-You'll need to reclick the bookmark every time the page is refresehed or a new page is opened.
+The timer needs reloading every time the page is refreshed or a new page is opened, Simply click the bookmark again.

 <!-- Alternatively, simply drag this link into your web browser's bookmarks toolbar
 <div>